impact on life - healthcare publishing

 The Winter Fuel Payment is to help you pay for your heating in winter.
 It is normally given towards the end of the year to everyone who gets State Retirement Pension or some other benefits and is aged 60 or over.

-At the time of writing (March 2012) we are not able to predict changes to the availability of services, benefits or entitlements in the next 12 month.
-We strongly recommend that you double check any information given to find out what is the current situation.
+At the time of writing (December 2023) We are not able to predict changes to the availability of services, benefits or entitlements in the next 12 months.
+We strongly recommend that you double-check any information given to find out what is the current situation.

 Lifelines and community alarms